leimao/Simple-Inference-Server/README.md

 #### ARM64 Platform

 ONNX Runtime CPU inference session was used for the stress test in this case, since there is no ONNX Runtime GPU version directly available via `pip`.
-The inference latency was ~30x slower than the inference latency from the CUDA inference session on the amd64 platform above.
+The inference latency was ~30x (5W mode) slower than the inference latency from the CUDA inference session on the amd64 platform above.
 The arm64 platform is Jetson-Nano.
 Latency measured from the clients.